ChrisWhealy/coin_sort_wasm2/README.md

 ## Configuration

-To change teh number of coins in the purse, edit `index.html` and change the integer value passed to `coin_counter()` on line 25
+To change the number of coins in the purse, edit `index.html` and change the integer value passed to `coin_counter()` on line 25